-The Bear Paw Meat Handlers make it easy to pull pork, or any other meat for that matter.
+The Bear Paw Meat Handlers make it easy to pull pork, or any other meat.
 If your dad or husband smokes meat then it’s a terrific tool to assist with that as well.

 I personally have had my eye on this handy little tool for a while, though I also would add the Stone Brewing BBQ sauce kit to it as well.

 I love to read, and most father’s do, but I often don’t take the time to do it for pleasure.
 I also hate to deal with the clutter that having a lot of books lying around the house can cause.

 If the Dad in your life is similar then one of the best Father’s Day gift ideas is an Amazon Kindle.

-A Kindle is great because it gives you access to as many books as you can think of at once plus they’re very easy to transport.
+A Kindle is fantastic because it gives you access to as many books as you can think of at once plus they’re very easy to transport.

 If you’d like to give your dad something a little more, a Kindle Fire is an excellent choice as it’s a quality tablet that allows video, gaming, and more.

 Tools make for great Father’s Day gifts, especially if your dad is a DIY person.
 One of the top Father’s Day gifts I ever received was an all-in-one tool kit like the Stanley 65 piece Homeowner’s Kit.

 The kit has a variety of must-have tools like ratchets, sockets, and a tape measure.
 If your dad doesn’t have much in terms of tools, this can be a great first set for him.

 What if your dad already has the basics but would like something more specialized?
 The Stanley 22 piece Metric Hex Key Set is a great option for someone wanting a little more advanced wrench set.